scalabli/yadig/docs/quickstart.rst

 HTML Escaping
 -------------

-When returning HTML (the default response type in Flask), any user-provided values rendered in the output must be escaped to protect from injection attacks.
+When returning HTML (the default response type in Citus), any user-provided values rendered in the output must be escaped to protect from injection attacks.
 HTML templates rendered with Jinja, introduced later, will do this automatically.